 Legal Aid rates apply in a case where a provision of assistance called Legal Aid, has been granted by the Legal Aid Agency to a person who would otherwise not be able to afford legal representation and access to justice.

-In such cases, The Legal Aid Agency will not pay fees or rates in excess of those listed in the Remuneration Regulations unless, in exceptional circumstances, they had granted prior authorisation to exceed those fees or rates.
+In such cases, the Legal Aid Agency will not pay fees or rates in excess of those listed in the Remuneration Regulations unless, in exceptional circumstances, they had granted prior authorisation to exceed those fees or rates.

 Where a client is eligible for legal aid and requires an interpreter then their solicitor will secure an interpreter on their behalf.
 The interpreter will be available at the court to translate what the solicitor and client say to each other.
-This will usually involve discussions outside of the court room.
-It may be appropriate for the legally aided interpreter to be in court during the hearing, e.g. a solicitor want to give instructions to their client in court or to discuss issues that have been raised in court at any point during the hearing.
+This will usually involve discussions outside of the courtroom.
+It may be appropriate for the legally aided interpreter to be in court during the hearing, e.g. a solicitor wants to give instructions to their client in court or to discuss issues that have been raised in court at any point during the hearing.

-However, it may be in their interest request prior authorisation whenever costs are either unusual in nature or unusually large.
+However, it may be in their interest to request prior authorisation whenever costs are either unusual in nature or unusually large.